PowerShell/Modules/Modules/Microsoft.PowerShell.SecretsManagement/Docs/DesignDoc.md

 ## Vault extension registration

 Extension vaults are registered to a user context.
-Information about the extension vault is collected via a registration cmdlet and information is stored as a json file in a current user based location.
+Information about the extension vault is collected via a registration cmdlet and information is stored as a json file in a user context based location.

 Example: